 TGbe editor: Please update the contents of this subclause as shown below:

-[19186]A link ID is an integer value between 0 and 14 that identifies an AP affiliated with the AP MLD based on that AP’s BSSID.
-Since the BSSID of each affiliated AP is different (see 35.3.2 (Multi-link device addressing)), an AP affiliated with an AP MLD shall not have the same link ID as another AP affiliated with the same AP MLD.
-[19909]The link ID associated with a specific BSSID shall not change for the lifetime of the BSS that is set up on the link associated with the link ID nor for the lifetime of any BSS of the other AP(s) affiliated with the same AP MLD.
+[19186]A link ID is an integer value between 0 and 14 that uniquely identifies an AP affiliated with the AP MLD.
+At any given time, no two affiliated APs of the same AP MLD shall have the same link ID.
+[19909]The link ID associated with an affiliated AP shall not change for the lifetime of the BSS set up by that AP.

-[19909]NOTE 1—Since the link ID of an affiliated AP is based on its BSSID, the same link ID is assigned to that affiliated AP when that AP is removed and added back at a later time by following the procedures described in 35.3.6 (ML reconfiguration).
+[19909]NOTE 1—An affiliated AP’s BSS is terminated when the AP is removed by following the procedures described in 35.3.6.3 (Removing affiliated APs) and as a result, a link ID is no longer assigned to that AP.
+An affiliated AP’s BSS is not terminated when the link it is operating on is disabled by following the procedure described in 35.3.7.2.4 (Advertised TTLM in Beacon and Probe Response frames) and as a result the affiliated AP maintains the link ID assigned to it.

 NOTE 2—An AP MLD does not assign link ID value 15 to any of its affiliated APs since the value 15 is used in the Link ID subfield of Reduced Neighbor Report element to identify a reported AP that is not affiliated with an AP MLD or whose information is not known.

-[19909]NOTE 3—Since a link ID identifies an affiliated AP’s BSS and does not change throughout the lifetime of the BSS, the link ID remains unchanged if the AP moves its BSS to a different channel by performing the channel switch procedure described in 11.8.8 (Selecting and advertising a new channel) or 11.9 (Extended channel switching (ECS)).
+[19909]NOTE 3—Since a link ID identifies an affiliated AP and does not change for the lifetime of the AP’s BSS, the link ID remains unchanged if the AP moves its BSS to a different channel by performing the channel switch procedure described in 11.8.8 (Selecting and advertising a new channel) or 11.9 (Extended channel switching (ECS)).

-[19187]NOTE 4—A non-AP MLD obtains the link ID assigned to an affiliated AP (and the link that the AP is operating on) during discovery and uses this value for all multi-link operations that involve this affiliated AP.
+[19187]NOTE 4—A non-AP MLD obtains the link ID assigned to an affiliated AP (and the link that the AP is operating on) during discovery and uses this value for identifying the AP when performing multi-link operations that involve this affiliated AP.

 AF.2.3 Contents of Management frames during ML reconfiguration AP remove operation[20064]